MarteXcoin-documentation/Documentation/introduction/features.rst

 Fees
 ====

-Transactions on the Dash network are recorded in blocks on the blockchain.
+Transactions on the MarteX network are recorded in blocks on the blockchain.
 The size of each transaction is measured in bytes, but there is not necessarily a correlation between high value transactions and the number of bytes required to process the transaction.
 Instead,